Intelligent Reflecting Surfaces for THz Communications: Fundamentals, Key Solutions, and System Prototyping

 \subsubsection{Beam Squint-assisted Channel Acquisition Schemes}

-In wideband THz systems, instead of mitigating the beam squint effect, several recent studies have explored leveraging it for user direction sensing and CSI acquisition.
+In wideband THz systems, despite its negative impact on beamforming, beam squint creates frequency–angle coupling that can be leveraged for sensing and CSI acquisition.
 In \cite{gao2023tcom}, a beam squint-assisted channel acquisition scheme has been proposed for THz systems, where beams at different subcarrier frequencies naturally point toward distinct spatial directions.
 By deploying time-delay devices (TDDs) at the BS, the squint range becomes adjustable, enabling simultaneous sensing of users over a wide angular span.
 To further expand the sensing and coverage range, the beam split effect arising from inter-antenna spacing larger than half the wavelength is also exploited.
 Based on this, a joint beam squint and beam split channel acquisition scheme has been proposed for IRS-assisted THz systems \cite{li2025tcom}.
 In this design, each IRS element is equipped with a TDD, effectively making the IRS frequency-dependent.
 By jointly optimizing the TDD delays and phase shifts, the resulting beams affected by both squint and split can cover a broad user region.
 Users then feed back the subcarrier index at which they receive the maximum array gain, allowing the BS to infer their directions and acquire CSI.